cartogram/rnd-summit-web-workshop/Step 2: New Section.md

 So in this case, let's go with the default, `pure` component.

-If you go into your `sections/Customer` folder, you should see a `CustomerIndex` component that has been scaffolded out for you with an `index.ts`, `tests` folder and `CustomerIndex.tsx` main component file.
+If you go into your `sections/Customer` folder, you should see a `CustomerList` component that has been scaffolded out for you with an `index.ts`, `tests` folder and `CustomerList.tsx` main component file.

 In the `section/Customer/index.ts` this is a file you will use to import the components in this section with their appropriate routes.
 Let's copy and paste the contents of `Sectiongs/Home/index.tsx`.
 In the future, the Webgen should take care of this for you.
 Rename all of the instances of `Home` to `Customer` (you can use `CMD` + `D` to help).